polkadot-fellows/RFCs/text/0032-minimal-relay.md

 Ideally the Relay Chain becomes transactionless, such that not even balances are represented there.
 With Staking and Governance off the Relay Chain, this is not an unreasonable next step.

+With Identity on Polkadot, Kusama may opt to drop its People Chain.